royr5/nc-news/README.md

 # Instructions

 To clone this project and run it locally:
 You will need to create two .env files for your project: .env.test and .env.development.
-Into each, add PGDATABASE=, with the correct database name for that environment.
+Into .env.test add PGDATABASE=nc_news_test and into .env.development add PGDATABASE= nc_news.